Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

 ### Enable and Configure Kong Manager

-1. To access Kong Enterprise's Graphical User Interface, Kong Manager, update the `admin_gui_url` property in `/etc/kong/kong.conf` file the to the DNS, or IP address, of the CentOS system.
+1. To access Kong Enterprise's Graphical User Interface, Kong Manager, update the `admin_gui_url` property in `/etc/kong/kong.conf` file to the DNS, or IP address, of the Amazon Linux system.
 For example:

     ```
     admin_gui_url = http://<DNSorIP>:8002